-Accordingly, Figure \ref{fig:splitting} shows how random splitting differs from other techniques and highlights its indifferent behavior towards maintaining similar distributions of the training and test sets.
-Generally, the randomness induced by the random splitting method eliminates subtle biases that might impede a conclusive evaluation of the model.

-Apparently, the random split should maintain the same statistical distribution of the original data in the training and test data.
+Fig. \ref{fig:splitting} shows how random splitting differs from other techniques and highlights its indifferent behavior towards maintaining similar distributions of the training and test sets.
+The randomness induced by the random splitting method generally eliminates subtle biases that impede a conclusive evaluation of the model.
+Ideally, the random split should maintain the same statistical distribution of the original data in the training and test data.
 However, in practice, we may see the distributions in the training and test vary a lot after random splitting.
-Figure \ref{fig:drop in performance1} presents two scenarios of random splitting of the original data.
+Fig. \ref{fig:drop in performance1} presents two scenarios of random splitting of the original data.
 To illustrate how random splitting can highly influence the model assessment, we fit a regression model into the training data and assess its performance in the test data.
-We consider $R^2$ values to assess the model performance.
-Note that $R^2$ value for the test set is not the conventional $R^2$ value.
-It is calculated using the predicted value of weight (response) using the regression model fitted in the training data.
-Figure \ref{fig:drop in performance1} uses the Abalone Dataset from the UCI Machine Learning Repository to regress the weights of 4177 abalone fishes with their heights.
-In the first scenario, the first row of Figure \ref{fig:drop in performance1}, the test $R^2$ is much higher than the training $R^2$, indicating a good model fit.
+We consider coefficient of determination ($R^2$) values to assess the model performance.
+Fig. \ref{fig:drop in performance1} uses the Abalone Dataset from the UCI Machine Learning Repository to regress the weights of 4177 abalone fishes with their heights.
+In the first scenario, the first row of Fig. \ref{fig:drop in performance1}, the test $R^2$ is much higher than the training $R^2$, indicating a good model fit.
 In the second row, the test $R^2$ drops compared to the corresponding training $R^2$.
-The drop in the model performance is a consequence of the position of two apparent outliers \citep{osborne2004power}, without going into further detail to decide whether they are influential or outlier points.
-In summary, we observe that when both the outliers are in the training set (Figure \ref{fig:train normal1}), the corresponding test set reports a higher $R^2$ (Figure \ref{fig:test normal1}).
-In contrast, the presence of an outlier in the test set (Figure \ref{fig:test drop1}) and the other in the training set results in a drop in the $R^2$ value.
+The drop in the model performance is a consequence of the position of two apparent outliers \cite{osborne2004power}, without going into further detail to decide whether they are influential or outlier points.
+In summary, we observe that when both the outliers are in the training set (Fig. \ref{fig:train normal1}), the corresponding test set reports a higher $R^2$ (Fig. \ref{fig:test normal1}).
+In contrast, the presence of an outlier in the test set (Fig. \ref{fig:test drop1}) and the other in the training set results in a drop in the $R^2$ value.
 This example shows that two simulations yield significantly different model performances for the same model relation.
 Since the behavior is ambiguous and depends on the underlying data split that led to the variation, it is difficult to estimate the correct model performance.